Environmental Performance Data

 The effective emission factor is used as the emission factor to ascertain actual emissions due to electricity use. (reference: The adjusted emission factor, which reflects the Kyoto Protocol's credit scheme, is used in the Greenhouse Gas Emissions Calculation and Reporting System.)

 - Methane emission is calculated using GHG coefficient 25.
 (Reference: IPCC Guidelines for National Greenhouse Gas Inventories 2012)

 - Emissions of gases subject to the Act on Rational Use and Proper Management of Fluorocarbons are calculated.

-- * Power plant capacity
+- * Generation capacity